Food and Drug Administration, HHS.

 Notice; renewal of advisory committee.

-Authority for the Patient Engagement Advisory Committee will expire on October 6, 2017, unless the Commissioner formally determines that renewal is in the public interest.
+Authority for the Patient Engagement Advisory Committee would have expired on October 6, 2019, unless the Commissioner had formally determined that renewal is in the public interest.

 Start Further Info

 Letise Williams, Office of the Center Director, Center for Devices and Radiological Health, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
 66, Rm.
 5407, Silver Spring, MD 20993-0002, 301-796-8398, Letise.Williams@fda.hhs.gov.